 In the first century AD a religion was born: Christianity, with Jesus Christ head of the Church.
 Little evidence survives regarding the critical formative years, all from second-hand sources and mostly one man, Paul of Tarsus, who never physically walked with Jesus.
 The living narrative of Jesus’ life is in question.
 More in question is the message he gave.
 Historians are divided as to what Jesus said and did, and today many doubt the accuracy of the New Testament canon that Christians take as scripture.
 A wide divergence grows with coming of the modern age.
 Historians and scholars grotesquely disagree, a few believing Jesus never existed and to the other extreme of every word of the Bible being God’s inerrant word.
 “What Did Jesus Really Say?”, authoritatively answers these formerly unanswerable questions.
 Jesus taught of an inner world, and this very inner world can be tapped today for answering what the written record cannot reveal.
 Trusted inner sources are the key and were tapped for this book.
 It is a short read packed with informative material that will forever change present-day understanding of life and death and the beyond in all disciplines of modern thought, and bring clear resolution to the Jesus story.

-Arthur Telling, Cleopatra De Los Dolores (Author), Chirag Patel (Narrator)
+Arthur Telling, Cleopatra de los Dolores (Author), Chirag Patel (Narrator)

 Audiobook

-We Johns (Author), Chirag Patel (Narrator)
+Arthur Telling, Chirag Patel (Author), Arthur Telling, Chirag Patel (Narrator)

 Audiobook